-Transaction is a process carried out by two or more persons for the purpose of benefit and reciprocal concession to each other.
+The transaction is a process carried out by two or more persons for the purpose of benefit and reciprocal concession to each other.
 As there are various kinds of business transactions, one of them is Benami Transaction.

 Benami transaction is a kind of transaction in which the purchased property is in the name of “Benamidar” but the actual owner is someone else who had been actually paid the consideration called the real owner.

-In this type of Transaction there are always three persons, in certain circumstances more than three persons.
+In this type of Transaction, there are always three persons, in certain circumstances more than three persons.

-1. Benamindar: The Ostensible owner on whose name only the property is purchased is called Benamidar.
+- Benamindar: The Ostensible owner on whose name only the property is purchased is called Benamidar.
 Or the Nominal owner is called benamidar.

-2. Seller: The person who sell-out the property.
+- Seller: The person who sell-out the property.